Oye Mujer

 "Oye Mujer" is the debut single by Mexican musician Raymix, which was originally self-released on 13 November 2015, later re-released through Universal Music Latin Entertainment, as the lead single and title track from his 2018 album of the same name.
-A remix version with Colombian singer Juanes was released in 24 April 2018.
+A remix version with Colombian singer Juanes was released on 24 April 2018.

 Background and release

 In 2013, while at a NASA education internship, Raymix would start listening to Mexican cumbias and it led to him composing "Oye Mujer", a year later.
 The song's music video was released on 20 September 2015 and the song was released as a standalone single two months later.
 Upon release, the song would eventually become popular among sonideros and had been illegally distributed in tianguis markets.

 Critical reception

 Writing for WARP Magazine, Oscar Adame stated that "Oye Mujer" has an "innovative instrumental base" and compared it with the sound of Celso Piña and Chico Che.